Skip to main content

 Understand the basics for storing data with IPFS & Filecoin in tables.

 Tableland naturally imposes limits on the size of data you can store in a table.
-If you need to store larger pieces media, you can use IPFS to store the data and then reference it in your table—and Filecoin is a perfect fit!
+If you need to store larger pieces media, you can use IPFS to store the data and then reference unique Content Identifiers ("CIDs") in your table.
 Additionally, you can further extend persistence guarantees by creating Filecoin deals for your content.

 Background